Guides#

 pw::kvs::EntryFormat

 struct specifies the magic value and checksum algorithm for KVS entries.
-For a detailed breakdown of the on-disk format, see Low-Level Structure: The Entry Format.
-The magic value is a unique identifier for your KVS, and the checksum is used to verify data integrity.KVS Buffers: The
+For a detailed breakdown of the on-disk format, see Low-level structure: the entry format.
+The magic value is a unique identifier for your KVS, and the checksum verifies data integrity.KVS buffers: The

 pw::kvs::KeyValueStoreBuffer

-template class requires you to specify the maximum number of entries and sectors the KVS can manage.
+template class requires specifying the maximum number of entries and sectors the KVS can manage.
 This allocates the necessary memory for the KVS to operate.

 Here is an example of how to create a KeyValueStore